microsoft/pxt-arcade/docs/test/tutorials/bubbles.md

 ``||bubble:load new bubble||``<br/>
 then snap it inside at **the end of** the <br/>
 ``||controller(noclick):on [A] button [pressed]||``<br/>
-block already in the workspace.
+container already in the workspace.